fiverbeyond/In-Otter-Words/_posts/2025-3-23-halloween.md

 When you adjust the analogy to fit reality, the moral objection goes away.
 That situtaion is what Aldo Buttazonni is objecting to.
 Here's hoping that, with a little reconsideration, he might find his objections are addressed.

+[^good_analogy]:Buttazzoni, Aldo, director.
+This Parent Is NOT a Role Model.
+Youtube, 3 Nov.
+2023,  Aldo Buttazzoni. (add timestamps)